Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 These numbers refer to the purity of the platinum, with “999” as the most pure.

-However this is not foolproof as counterfeit platinum rings will also be stamped in order to dupe more unsuspecting buyers.
+However this isn’t foolproof as counterfeit platinum rings will also be stamped in order to dupe more unsuspecting buyers.

-Platinum is a metallic white to silver-gray color.
+Raw platinum is a metallic white to silver-gray color.
 Its streak is a shiny silver-gray.
-Platinum, especially when formed into platinum bars also have substantial, weighty feel to it.
+Platinum, especially when formed into platinum bars also has a substantial, weighty feel to it.

 Do Platinum Rings Scratch?

 You can gently scratch platinum rings to perform a scratch/acid test.
-Since your ring is small with small surface, any scratch you make in it will be highly visible.
+Since your ring is small with a small surface, any scratch you make on it will be highly visible.

 How To Know if a Bracelet is Made of Platinum?